-In addition to its pursuit of a women’s headgear standard, US Lacrosse is working closely with ASTM to further examine the physical properties of a lacrosse ball, how it responds to certain conditions and if its mass can be decreased without affecting performance.
+In addition to its pursuit of a women’s headgear standard (see sidebar), US Lacrosse has established a subcommittee to examine the physical properties of a lacrosse ball, how it responds to certain conditions and if its mass can be decreased without affecting performance.

 Carpenetti praised Donna Prigmore for her persistence in bringing the existing ball standard to light.

 “She was a real catalyst,” Carpenetti said.
 “This shows the power that parents can wield in terms of advocacy.”

 Nate’s recovery allowed him to return to his team for his senior season in 2012.
 King’s Way Christian earned its first-ever trip to the Washington state semifinals.
 The Knights finished 11-10 and upset Issaquah in the quarterfinals before bowing out with a 13-8 loss to Eastside Catholic.

 Now a freshman at Hillsdale College in Michigan, Nate has begun an effort there to organize a club lacrosse team.
 And when he sees a ball marked with a NOCSAE stamp of approval, he’ll know who to thank.

 “I’m kind of surprised that she was that convicted about the whole thing,” Nate said of his mom.
 “I’m very proud of all that she has accomplished.”